“We're the biggest company nobody's ever heard of.”

 Bringing brand clarity and relevance to a 100-year-old company—for the next 100 years.

-ABM Industries evolved over the course of a century from a small window-cleaning business into a world leader in ‘manpower provisioning.'
-While it is best known for its core business in janitorial services, a long series of acquisitions has given it capabilities in parking management, security, and building systems engineering, making it a global player in the building maintenance category.
+ABM Industries is a FORTUNE 500 company that had evolved over the course of a century from a small window-cleaning business into a world leader in manpower provisioning.
+While best known for its core business in janitorial services, a series of acquisitions added capabilities in parking management, security and building systems engineering, making ABM a global player in the building maintenance category.

 The 2010 acquisition of the Linc Group marked a dramatic inflection point in ABM’s history.
 This addition enabled the company to enter the lucrative Integrated Facility Solutions market, and provided new technologies that could be used to better deploy its workforce.
 The result: An opportunity to dramatically expand its footprint, enter new markets and deliver more sustainable solutions globally.

 Leveraging the Linc acquisition as a rationale for re-branding the corporation, ABM leadership and BrandingBusiness set a goal of sending a new message to the marketplace, signifying a new day at ABM.
 Our research revealed that, despite its impressive size and scope—at the time, $5B in revenue and over 100,000 employees—ABM was pigeonholed as a janitorial company and a custodial brand.
 The marketplace had limited awareness of, and insight into, the company.

 Further, ABM’s acquisition history left it with a complicated brand—a kaleidoscope of regional, sub-specialty brands without a strong, unifying framework.